 This blog post simply shares my experiences while driving in the Yucatan Peninsula.
 I did not study Mexican driving laws before, during or after our trip and none of this should be considered legal advice.

-Driving from the Cancun airport to our Playa Del Carmen Airbnb was nerve wracking, and the first few days of driving around the Yucatan Peninsula was no better.
+Driving from the Cancun airport to our Playa Del Carmen vacation home rental was nerve wracking, and the first few days of driving around the Yucatan Peninsula was no better.

 Slowly, but surely, driving in Mexico became less stressful and even somewhat enjoyable.
 There is a method to the ‘madness’ of driving in Mexico and once you understand the flow of it all, it becomes a lot easier.